aleccool213/blog/content/blog/2019-12-15-cypress/index.md

 ![](./undraw_google_doc.png)

 If you have written end-to-end tests before, you may be familiar with Gherkin syntax, used by Cucumber.
-This is an expressive, English-like way to write test scenario.
-It can help with documenting your features and can non-developers can contribute to writing test cases.
+This is an expressive, English-like way to write test scenarios.
+It can help with documenting your features and non-developers can contribute to writing test cases.
 We found [a way to integrate this file syntax into Cypress using a plugin](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor).

 `gist:aleccool213/2747de9793028d16c8cad3e3f6fb3b85#searching_duck_duck_go.feature`